OpenWaterFoundation/owf-learn-linux-shell/mkdocs-project/docs/useful-scripts/useful-scripts.md

-# Linux Shell / Tips and Tricks #
+# Linux Shell / Useful Script Examples #

-This page provides tips and tricks to use in shell scripts.
+This page provides examples of useful shell scripts or nuggets of code that can be used in scripts.
-Most of these examples are for `sh` rather than `bash` or other shell because `sh` is intended for faster-executing scripts rather than interactive login shells.
+Most of these examples are for `sh`.
-The examples shown should also work for `basn` and other shells in many cases.
+However, the examples shown should also work for `bash` and other shells in most cases (if not, equivalent syntax can be determined).

 * [Command to do nothing](#command-to-do-nothing)
 * [Control echo of script commands as script runs](#control-echo-of-script-commands-as-script-runs)